 Clean the wound – Rinse the wound with water and diluted liquid soap.
-If there is dirt or debris embedded in the wound after washing, visit a provider at MedExpress, who can properly attend to the cleaning.
+If there is dirt or debris embedded in the wound after washing, visit MedExpress.
 Thorough wound cleaning reduces the risk of infection and tetanus.

 Apply an antibiotic – Once the wound is clean, apply a thin layer of antibiotic ointment or cream.
 This keeps the surface moist, reduces risk of infection, and helps your body heal more efficiently.

 Watch for infection – If you notice the wound isn’t healing, or if there is increased pain, redness, drainage, warmth, or swelling, it may be infected.
-Please visit your neighborhood MedExpress to have a medical provider examine the wound and provide treatment.
+Please visit your neighborhood MedExpress to have a medical provider examine the wound and determine proper treatment.